 Learn More about Erb’s Palsy

 To learn more about Erb’s palsy, visit our Birth Injury Guide topics that are full of information.
-If you would like to speak to an attorney about Erb’s palsy caused by medical negligence, fill out our online form to schedule a free case review with one of our attorneys.
+If you would like to speak to a birth injury lawyer about Erb’s palsy caused by medical negligence, fill out our online form to schedule a free case review with one of our attorneys.
 Or, you can call us toll free at 1-877-415-6603.